quidphp/core/README.md

 - [tedivm/jshrink](https://github.com/tedious/JShrink) | JShrink - Javascript Minifier built in PHP
 - [leafo/scssphp](https://github.com/scssphp/scssphp) | scsssphp - SCSS compiler written in PHP

-All dependencies will be resolved by using the Composer](https://getcomposer.org) installation process.
+All dependencies will be resolved by using the [Composer](https://getcomposer.org) installation process.

+## Comment
+**QuidPHP/Core** code is commented and all methods are explained.
+However, most of the comments are currently written in French.

 ## Testing
 **QuidPHP/Core** testsuite can be run by creating a new [quidphp/project](https://github.com/quidphp/project).
 All tests and assertions are part of the [quidphp/test](https://github.com/quidphp/test) repository.

-## Comment
-**QuidPHP/Core** code is commented and all methods are explained.
-However, the method and property comments are currently written in French.

 ## JS